 - Riverbend: This picturesque community is known for its parks and walking trails, as well as the largest fenced-off dog park in Calgary.
-Big-box stores are a short drive down the road, but residents love the locally owned shops that give Riverbed its small town feel.
+Big-box stores are a short drive down the road, but residents love the locally owned shops that give Riverbed its small-town feel.

 - Downtown Commercial Core: If you want to live in the heart of the concrete jungle, this is the spot for you.
 No need for a car when you live so close to the LRT.
 Plus, thanks to its central location this district scores high for walkability.

 - Scenic Acres: This quiet suburb offers gorgeous views of the Rockies.
-Nature lovers rejoice over the lack of commercial development and the ample parks, playgrounds and pathways to explore and enjoy.
+Nature-lovers rejoice over the lack of commercial development and the ample parks, playgrounds and pathways to explore and enjoy.

-There are countless other neighborhoods ranked highly within Calgary, each offering something unique and appealing based upon your wish list.
+There are countless other neighbourhoods ranked highly within Calgary, each offering something unique and appealing based upon your wish list.
 Keep your options open in order to find the perfect community for you within Calgary’s city limits.